 Back to Books Grant Program Illinois State Library

-The Illinois State Library is accepting applications to support the efforts of public and school libraries to develop their collections and engage readers of any age or ability in formal and independent reading or research.
-This offering allows for the purchase of books to support the reading and research needs of children, youth and adults.
+The 340 funded applications support the efforts of public and school libraries to develop their collections and engage readers of any age or ability in formal and independent reading or research.
+This offering allows for through the purchase of books to support the reading and research needs of children, youth and adults.
+Applications are no longer being accepted.

 Grant recipients will meet the purpose of the grant offering and address Goal 1 of the LSTA Five Year Plan: Position the Illinois library community to extend library services for all Illinois residents by providing access to information and ideas.